ptoomey3/evilarc/README.md

 # evilarc

 ## Purpose
-evilarc lets you create a zip file that contains a file with directory traversal characters in it's embedded path.
-If a target system is vulnerable to directory traversal within its zip file extractions process you can potentially use this to place files within an arbitrary location on the target system.
+evilarc lets you create a zip file that contains files with directory traversal characters in their embedded path.
+Most commercial zip program (winzip, etc) will prevent extraction of zip files whose embedded files contain paths with directory traversal characters.
+However, many software development libraries do not include these same protection mechanisms (ex.
+Java, PHP, etc).